xini/silverstripe-sitemap/readme.md

 Sitemap templates are stored in `/sitemap/templates/sitemap`.

-You can specify the default template to select on the SitemapPage or the default `SitemapDefault` will be selected.
+You can specify the default template to select on the SitemapPage by adding the following to your `app.yml` file.
+If unspecified the default `SitemapDefault` will be selected.

 ```YAML
 SitemapPage: